loomnetwork/loom-sdk-documentation/docs/zh-CN/deposit-and-withdraw-trx.md

 title: Deposit and Withdraw TRX
 ---

-Loom’s Basechain is integrated with TRON, which means TRON developers can directly interact with all dapps built on Basechain.
+Loom Network’s Basechain is integrated with TRON, which means TRON developers can directly interact with all dapps built on Basechain.

 This guide walks you through the basics of building a simple web app that lets users deposit and withdraw TRX between Shasta and Loom Testnet.